Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 § 02

-The stack comprises five layers, each with a distinct authority boundary and a defined standards-relevant question it answers.
+The stack is organized around five core governance-and-resolution specifications, each with a distinct authority boundary and a defined standards-relevant question it answers, supported by two cross-cutting documents (Anthill for observability, the Continuity Protocol for stewardship continuity).
 Technical semantics are separated from governance authority; operational practice is separated from specification contracts; founding-phase stewardship is designed to evolve toward multi-party institutional models.
+The five core specifications are listed below; the supporting documents are listed in §05.

 Namespace Standard — Naming Authority and Trust Framework